square/Valet/README.md

 VALValet *const myCloudValet = [VALValet iCloudValetWithIdentifier:@"Druidia" accessibility:VALAccessibilityWhenUnlocked];
 ```

-This instance can be used to store and retrieve data that can be retrieved by this app on other devices logged into the same iCloud account with iCloud Keychain enabled. `myCloudValet` can not read or modify values in `myValet` or `mySharedValet` because `myCloudValet` is of a different class type.
+This instance can be used to store and retrieve data that can be retrieved by this app on other devices logged into the same iCloud account with iCloud Keychain enabled.
 If iCloud Keychain is not enabled on this device, secrets can still be read and written, but will not sync to other devices.
+Note that  `myCloudValet` can not read or modify values in either `myValet` or `mySharedValet` because `myCloudValet` was created a different initializer.

 ### Protecting Secrets with Face ID, Touch ID, or device Passcode